TsuyaC/mhfz-comfy-patch/README.md

 # mhfz-comfy-patch
+# **INACTIVE AS OF 12/2022**
+Moved on from anything MHFZ-related.
+Thanks for everyone's effort in helping to make this patch a thing.

 ## What is this?
 A series of clientside fixes/adjustments for MHFZ to make it more comfy.

-Patches are currently based on the "Client Translation 2" files posted on PewPewDojo.
+Patches are based on the "Client Translation 2" files posted on PewPewDojo.
-This will be changed in future releases.
-A rebase to cleaner client files is planned.

 To name a few topics that are addressed in this patch:
 - Raviente Grind